binipringle/criminallaw/_texts/1-outlineforbarexam.md

 Involuntary manslaughter is an unintentional killing resulting from unjustified risk creation (recklessness or gross negligence) that is not sufficiently extreme to rise to the level of implied malice.

+Involuntary manslaughter is an unintentional killing resulting without malice aforethought caused either by recklessness, criminal negligence, or during the commission or attempted commission of an unlawful act.
+An unintentional killing that occurs during the commission or attempted commission of a misdemeanor that is malum in se, such as battery, is involuntary manslaughter under the misdemeanor-manslaughter rule.
+Unlike felony murder, the malum in se misdemeanor does not need to be independent of the cause of death.
+If a defendant punched the victim, which was a simple battery, and the battery resulted in an unintended death, the defendant is most likely guilty of involuntary manslaughter.

 ---

 ### Reckless Homicide – Manslaughter